 Industrivärden's sustainability report complies with the most recent version of the Global Reporting Initiative's (GRI) Universal Standards 2021 and its Financial Services sector supplement.
 This is Industrivärden's seventh sustainability report produced in accordance with the GRI framework and draws from the GRI principles regarding content and quality.
-The report pertains to Industrivärden's own operations in 2023 (January 1-December 31, 2023).
-Our ambition is to report yearly.
+The report pertains to Industrivärden's own operations in 2024 (January 1-December 31, 2024).

 Industrivärden's operations are conducted by approximately 15 employees at the Company's head offices in Stockholm.
-Since 2017, stakeholder dialogues and subsequent materiality analyses have been conducted to identify the highest priority issues in the area of sustainability.
+Since 2017, stakeholder dialogues and subsequent materiality analyses have been conducted to identify the top priority issues in the area of sustainability.
 These analyses form the basis for determining which disclosures are reported in Industrivärden's sustainability report and